TREASURIES-Bonds fall on inflation data, stock gains

 Partners in New York.

-June, which is the lowest going back to the early 1800s, based
+touched in early June, which is the lowest going back to the

 On Wall Street, stocks rallied partly on gains in bank